 If you are getting a new roof put up entirely, make sure to go for some impact resistant ones.
 These will not get worn down easily and protect your house from storm and water damage.

-If you are faced with water damage in your home, you should immediately contact a water damage restoration company such as ServiceMaster or similar, and let a team of professionals take care of the problem, so you are not jeopardizing your home or family.
+If you are faced with water damage in your home, you should immediately contact a water damage restoration company, and let a team of professionals take care of the problem, so you are not jeopardizing your home or family.

 - Plant some trees